BlueSquare23/web-lgsm/Readme.md

 ## Features

-- **One-click installs** — Browse the full LGSM catalog and install over 130+ game server directly from the UI
+- **One-click installs**: Browse the full LGSM catalog and install over 130+ game server directly from the UI
-- **Live console output** — Watch commands execute in real time via the integrated web terminal
+- **Live console output**: Watch commands execute in real time via the integrated web terminal
-- **File manager** — Download, upload, edit, and manage files from the comfort of the browser
+- **File manager**: Download, upload, edit, and manage files from the comfort of the browser
-- **Schedule jobs** — Create scheduled jobs (updates, backups, restarts, etc) for your game servers through the web UI
+- **Schedule jobs**: Create scheduled jobs (updates, backups, restarts, etc) for your game servers through the web UI
-- **Add existing servers** — Import LGSM installations that were set up outside of the Web-LGSM
+- **Add existing servers**: Import LGSM installations that were set up outside of the Web-LGSM
-- **Remote installs** — Add LGSM game servers that are installed on remote machines and admin them through a single web panel
+- **Remote installs**: Add LGSM game servers that are installed on remote machines and admin them through a single web panel
-- **Docker installs** — Add LGSM game servers that are installed inside of docker containers
+- **Docker installs**: Add LGSM game servers that are installed inside of docker containers
-- **Multi-user support** — Create logins for your friends, including builtin permissions management
+- **Multi-user support**: Create logins for your friends, including builtin permissions management
-- **Audit logging** — See what recent actions have been taken by your web-lgsm panel users (admins only)
+- **Audit logging**: See what recent actions have been taken by your web-lgsm panel users (admins only)
-- **Two Factor Support** — Enable optional two factor authentication (via totp) on login page for enhanced security
+- **Two Factor Support**: Enable optional two factor authentication (via totp) on login page for enhanced security
-- **App settings** — Configure core Web-LGSM behavior from the settings page
+- **App settings**: Configure core Web-LGSM behavior from the settings page

 ## Requirements